How do you deal with online trolls?

 Spring cleaning means sifting through your online community and looking for prominent troll accounts.
 When you find such accounts, delete them, ban them, block them, or unsubscribe them.

-While spring cleaning might bring your community numbers down, you’ll benefit from better algorithmic scores.
+While spring cleaning might decrease your community numbers, you’ll benefit from better algorithmic scores.

 1.3 Nurture a Brand Community